HL7/US-Core/input/pagecontent/index.md

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.

 - [Home]\: The home page provides the introduction and background for US Core.
-- <span class="bg-success" markdown="1">[Conformance]\: These pages describe the set of rules to claim conformance to this guide</span><!-- new-content -->
+- [Conformance]\: These pages describe the set of rules to claim conformance to this guide
-  - <span class="bg-success" markdown="1">[General Requirements]\: This page defines requirements common to all actors and profiles used in this guide including  how CapabilityStatements are used to claim conformance.</span><!-- new-content -->
+  - [General Requirements]\: This page defines requirements common to all actors and profiles used in this guide including  how CapabilityStatements are used to claim conformance.
-  - <span class="bg-success" markdown="1">[Must Support]\: This pagedefines the expectations for mandatory and must support elements in the US Core Profiles. </span><!-- new-content -->
+  - [Must Support]\: This page defines the expectations for mandatory and must support elements in the US Core Profiles.
 - [Guidance]\: The Guidance pages provides guidance in using the profiles and transactions defined in this guide.
-  - <span class="bg-success" markdown="1">[USCDI]\: This page maps the US Core profiles to the (USCDI) data classes and data elements.</span><!-- new-content -->
+  - [USCDI]\: This page maps the US Core profiles to the (USCDI) data classes and data elements.
   - [General Guidance]\: This page provides guidance and definitions and requirements common to all actors adn profiles used in this guide.
   - [Clinical Notes]\: This page gives guidance on the interactions between Consumers and Producers of clinical notes.
   - [Medication List]\: This page gives guidance on how a patient or provider can access a patient's medications.
   - [Basic Provenance]\: This page provides implementers with important definitions to create and share the Provenance Resource.
   - [Social Determinants of Health (SDOH)]\: This page gives background on the exchange of Social Determinants of Health (SDOH) data elements.
-  - <span class="bg-success" markdown="1">[Changes Between Versions]\: This page considers the user and developer experience when transitioning between versions of US Core</span><!-- new-content -->.
+  - [Changes Between Versions]\: This page considers the user and developer experience when transitioning between versions of US Core.
   - [Future of US Core]\: This page outlines the approach to adding new content to US Core.
 - [FHIR Artifacts]\: Thes pages provides detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles and Extensions]\: This page page lists the set of Profile and Extension that are defined in this guide to exchange quality data.
-Each Profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarizes the supported search transactions for each Profile. <span class="bg-success" markdown="1">Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation and certification.</span><!-- new-content -->
+Each Profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarizes the supported search transactions for each Profile.
+Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation and certification.
   - [Search Parameters and Operations]\: This page page lists the  defined Operations and Search Parameters that are used in US Core transactions.
   - [Terminology]\: This page page lists the value sets and code system defined for  profiles.
   - [Capability Statements]\: This set of pages describes the expected FHIR capabilities of the various  actors.